 Published three times per year by the Association for Psychological Science, Psychological Science in the Public Interest (PSPI) is a unique journal featuring comprehensive and compelling reviews of issues that are of direct relevance to the general public.
 These reviews are written by blue-ribbon teams of specialists representing a range of viewpoints and are intended to assess the current state-of-the-science with regard to the topic.
 Among other things, PSPI reports have challenged the validity of the Rorschach and other projective tests, have explored opioid addiction, how to keep the aging brain sharp, and have documented problems with the current state of clinical psychology.
 All PSPI reports are freely available to the public via the APS website.
 This journal is a member of the Committee on Publication Ethics (COPE).

-The article, “Education and Cognitive Functioning Across the Life Span” is available free of charge here:
+The open-access article, “Education and Cognitive Functioning Across the Life Span” is available here: